 Whether to buy a personal or fleet vehicle is also a vital aspect of car shopping.
 Companies often use fleet vehicles for commercial purposes.
-In some cases, they may still have some life in them, but keep in mind that many companies use them until they’re beaten into the ground or have reached the end of their tax breaks for depreciation.
+In some cases, they may still have some life in them, but remember that many companies use them until they’re beaten into the ground or have reached the end of their tax breaks for depreciation.
 Tread lightly on these, as major mechanical work could be right around the corner.

 Just because a vehicle has had a claim or been in an accident doesn’t necessarily dismiss it from your consideration.
-Claims can often be cosmetic in nature or a routine repair that doesn’t impair the mechanical aspects of the vehicle.
+Claims can often be cosmetic or a routine repair that doesn’t impair the mechanical aspects of the vehicle.
 Examples of an acceptable accident history might include:

 The odometer reading on the Carfax report is another item to keep your eye on due to rollback fraud.
 Rollback fraud, or odometer fraud, is when the seller of a car purposely sets the odometer back to fetch a higher price for the vehicle.

 Fortunately, a Carfax report lists the last odometer reading as reported through its sources.
-By comparing the kilometers on the report to what's present on the odometer, you can ensure that you don't become a victim of rollback fraud.
+By comparing the kilometres on the report to what's present on the odometer, you can ensure that you don't become a victim of rollback fraud.

 You may think the province where the vehicle has been registered may seem somewhat insignificant, but if it's frequently registered in new provinces, it could be a red flag.
 A common ploy of some curbsiders or dishonest sellers is to buy a flood-damaged or fire-damaged car (that may or may not show up on Carfax) and register it as far away as possible to avoid suspicion.
 Furthermore, car thieves often use the same technique to skirt authorities and sell the vehicle to an unsuspecting buyer.

-Service history is another important facet of the Carfax report.
+The service history is another important facet of the Carfax report.
 If the car has been neglected, it may run fine now, but it's also a ticking time bomb.

-As of 2021, pricing for a Carfax Canada vehicle history report is:
+As of 2023, pricing for a Carfax Canada vehicle history report is:

 When you want a free Carfax report without chasing the salesman or asking numerous times, Clutch is the answer to your problems.
 We provide a Carfax report directly with each vehicle listing and check the odometer for rollbacks.
-Plus, we never purchase a vehicle with high-dollar accident claims and most of our vehicles are accident-free.
+Plus, we never purchase a vehicle with high-dollar accident claims; most of our vehicles are accident-free.

 With a 100% at-home car-buying process that includes a free vehicle history report, 210-point inspection, and 90-day, 6,000-km warranty, Clutch provides an easy, worry-free way to purchase your next used vehicle.
 On top of all this, you also get a 10-day or 750-km risk-free test-own period.
 If you don’t love your Clutch vehicle during this time, you can exchange or return it with no questions asked.

 Not only can you view the Carfax report at your leisure, but you'll also be certain that your car is in tip-top condition.
 That's peace of mind you just won't find in traditional car-buying scenarios.
-So, if you're in the market for a vehicle but don't want the hassle, let Clutch become the one-stop-shop for all your used car needs.
+So, if you're in the market for a vehicle but don't want the hassle, let Clutch become the one-stop shop for all your used car needs.